MaximeZmt/MaximeZmt/README.md

 ## Hi there 👋

 ### Here are my current projects
-- Creating a programming language (with Computer Language Processing class)
-- Various small projects

-(These are not publicly available as they are not completed yet)
+- Various small projects (These are not publicly available as they are not completed yet)

 ### Here are my past projects
 #### From EPFL: